z0r1k/krkn/README.md

-# Kraken Crypto/Payments Hiring Test
+# Krnkn

-At Kraken, we receive thousands of deposits from customers per day.
-This test is designed to test your ability to work with a transaction set that could get returned by a blockchain daemon like bitcoind.
+We receive thousands of deposits from customers per day returned by a blockchain daemon like bitcoind.

 The data we work with in this scenario comes from bitcoind’s rpc call `listsinceblock`.
 A frequently used approach to detect incoming deposits is to periodically call `listsinceblock` and process the returned data.
 This test contains 2 json files that represent the data from 2 separate calls to this endpoint.
 Your task is to write code that processes those files and detects all valid incoming deposits.